-This calculation requires knowledge of:
+This calculation requires knowledge of

-- A. The orbit and size distribution of S-type material in the asteroid belt. - B. The collision probability of these objects with Bennu's parent body. - C. The size of Bennu's parent body and the interval that it was hit by the S-type population prior to disruption.
+- A. the orbit and size distribution of S-type material in the asteroid belt, - B. the collision probability of these objects with Bennu's parent body, and - C. the size of Bennu's parent body and the time interval during which it was hit by the S-type population prior to disruption.